Workplace Behaviors to Support Your Company Culture

 Conducts themselves in a trustworthy and ethical manner when relating to others by sharing information, treating others fairly and consistently and with respect.
 Maintains a high standard of personal integrity and delivers on promises and commitments.

 Senses the potential and developmental needs in others.
-Fosters long-term learning and development by providing meaningful and knowledgable support and does so not always with advice, but by actively listening, asking questions and providing necessary feedback.
+Fosters long-term learning and development by providing meaningful and knowledgeable support and does so not always with advice, but by actively listening, asking questions and providing necessary feedback.

 Readily identifies potential conflict, brings disagreements into the open and effectively diffuses tense situations.
 Encourages debate and open discussion while understanding the differing perspectives to find a common ideal outcome.